 - 1 long sleeve thermal top (polypropylene, wool or similar).
 The garment must be of a size and style to fit you.
 Note: cotton, lycra or any ‘compressions’ garments do not qualify.

-- Water container with minimum 3lt capacity (eg, water bottles and/or bladder in a backpack).
-Some runners may need capacity to carry more than this - please come prepared.
+- for all other stages: 750ml minimum capacity (may be a water bottle or bladder in a backpack).
+NOTE: Many runners may need capacity to carry more than this - please come prepared.

 - A copy of the topographical map from the printed event program given out at registration.
 Recommended to be in a waterproof bag (snap lock or freezer bag OK).